-Some Yinghua families find that ACH, which stands for Automated Clearing House, is a convenient method for paying fees such as for Aftercare, field trips, busing and the like.
-Complete the school's ACH Form at the start of each school year to facilitate payments through your own checking or savings account.
+Some Yinghua families find that ACH, which stands for Automated Clearing House, is a convenient method for paying fees such as for Aftercare, field trips, and busing.
+Complete the school's ACH Form at the start of each school year to facilitate payments through your checking or savings account.
 Attach a voided check or savings deposit slip to your Yinghua ACH Form and submit the form to the school's Business Manager.